shycopney44/W_S5M1_Project/README.md

 </details>

 <details>
-  <summary>Why is my code inside index.js wrapped in an async function called "sprintChallenge5"?</summary>
+  <summary>Why is my code inside index.js wrapped in a function?</summary>

 This way we can easily import your code as a single function in the `mvp.test.js` test suite.
 The export syntax is at the bottom of `index.js`.
-The function declaration is prefixed by the `async` keyword to allow you to use `await` inside it.

 </details>